 First Impressions: The Side Aisle Windows

 First impressions are everything, and even the humble aisles you see upon entering York Minster impress, with their interesting decorative features.
-In the north (left-hand) aisle, the chapel door is notable for its 14th-century sculptures.
+In the north aisle on the left-hand side as you enter, the chapel door is notable for its 14th-century sculptures.

 The Choir Aisle and the North Transept

-Behind the Choir is the Lady Chapel, with its magnificent East Window (about 1408), the world's largest medieval stained glass window.
+Behind the Choir is the Lady Chapel.
+This important chapel is famous for its magnificent East Window, which dates from about 1408 and is reputed to be the world's largest medieval stained-glass window.
 In the South Transept is the marvelous Rose Window dating from around 1500 and commemorating the ending of the War of the Roses, fought between the Houses of Lancaster and York for the throne.

 Tombs and Tales from the Crypt

 The Vestibule of the Chapterhouse is reached from the North Transept.
-On entering this part of the cathedral, visitors will immediately notice a window (dating from about 1300) depicting kings and queens, and the richly decorated capitals.
+On entering this part of the cathedral, visitors will immediately notice a window dating from about 1300 that depicts kings and queens, and the richly decorated capitals.
 The flaying of St. Bartholomew can be seen on a capital to the right of the 13th-century door with interlaced decoration leading to the octagonal Chapterhouse (1260-1285).

 The painted, wooden vaulted roof is self-supporting and was renewed first in 1798 and again in 1976.
 The fine stall-canopies are impressive, as are the tracery windows, the glass of which dates from the 13th century.

-Among the many interesting buildings found in York Minster Close are the 15th-century, half-timbered St. William's College, with its medieval chambers; the 17th-century Treasurer's House, containing numerous antiques; and the Minster Library, housed in a 12th-century chapel and home to more than 120,000 books and manuscripts.
+Among the many interesting buildings found in York Minster Close are the 15th-century, half-timbered St. William's College, with its medieval chambers.
+Also worth seeing are the 17th-century Treasurer's House, containing numerous antiques, and the Minster Library, housed in a 12th-century chapel and home to more than 120,000 books and manuscripts.

-On the south side of the minster is the church of St. Michael-le-Belfrey (rebuilt in 1536), which has interesting stained-glass windows.
+On the south side of the minster is the church of St. Michael-le-Belfrey.
+Rebuilt in 1536, it has interesting stained-glass windows.
 A 4th-century Roman column standing behind it commemorates the day Constantine was proclaimed Emperor of Rome in York in AD 306.